islandcontroller/hello-ch32v003/README.vscode.md

 ### Hardware Setup

+* (optional) Connect the `LED1` and `PC3` pins on header `P2` using a female-female jumper wire
-Follow instructions from the [WCH-LinkE User Manual](http://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html) for connecting the debugger to your EVT board.
+* Follow instructions from the [WCH-LinkE User Manual](http://www.wch-ic.com/downloads/WCH-LinkUserManual_PDF.html) for connecting the debugger to your EVT board.

 | WCH-LinkE Pin | EVT Board Pin |
 |---------------|---------------|